Henry Cisneros: Secretary of Housing and Urban Development

-As an advisor to Bill Clinton's successful 1992 presidential campaign, Cisneros was mentioned as a possible replacement for various Texas officials who ascended to jobs in the new Democratic administration.
+As an advisor to Bill Clinton's successful 1992 presidential campaign, Cisneros was considered a possible replacement for several Texas officials appointed to positions in the new Democratic administration.
 He turned down an appointment as a U.S. senator from Texas for the seat formerly held by Lloyd Bentsen, who had been nominated as Secretary of the Treasury.
 Clinton nominated him to serve as his new Secretary of Housing and Urban Development (HUD).
 He was unanimously confirmed by the U.S. Senate and sworn into office by Chief Justice William Rehnquist on January 22, 1993.
-With the appointment, Cisneros instantly became the highest ranking Mexican American official in U.S. politics.
-He also pledged to do everything possible to reform the troubled $28 billion department.
+With the appointment, Cisneros became the highest-ranking Mexican-American official in U.S. politics.

 Cisneros was praised for his work as HUD Secretary.
-Judith Evans reported in The Washington Post that both critics and supporters of Cisneros said he never lacked passion for his job and that he was able to make changes at the margin that made HUD a more effective housing provider.
-Rep. Rick Lazio (R-NY), chairman of the House subcommittee on housing and community opportunity in 1996 said Cisneros displayed "the correct balance of advocacy on behalf of the president and a willingness to think creatively and outside the box in terms of solutions."
-In his 1999 book, Inside Game/Outside Game: Winning Strategies for Saving Urban America, urban policy consultant David Rusk wrote "…in my view, (Cisneros was) the most successful of the ten secretaries of Housing and Urban Development since the cabinet agency was formed in 1965."
-Clinton said Cisneros was a brilliant public servant, and additionally said that people had no idea how much he contributed to the government.
+Judith Evans reported in The Washington Post that both critics and supporters of Cisneros said he never lacked passion for his job and that he was able to make marginal changes that made HUD a more effective housing provider.
+Rep. Rick Lazio (R-NY), chairman of the House subcommittee on housing and community opportunity in 1996, said Cisneros displayed "the correct balance of advocacy on behalf of the president and a willingness to think creatively and outside the box in terms of solutions."
+In his 1999 book, Inside Game/Outside Game: Winning Strategies for Saving Urban America, urban policy consultant David Rusk wrote: "...in my view, (Cisneros was) the most successful of the ten secretaries of Housing and Urban Development since the cabinet agency was formed in 1965."
+Clinton said Cisneros was a brilliant public servant and added that people had no idea how much he had contributed to the government.